 Sun Health firmly believes constant learning is an indispensable part of healthy aging.
 It’s an essential piece of its Masterpiece Living® model that challenges aging stereotypes with an integrated lifestyle that blends physical, social, spiritual and intellectual activity.

-In keeping with this, it’s the five year anniversary of La Loma University this year, a program offered to residents of Sun Health’s La Loma Village community in Litchfield Park, AZ.
-About eighteen months ago, it expanded with the launch of the Julia Sweeney College of Fine Arts, which became instantly popular with residents and winning a 2018 LeadingAge Best Practices Award.
+In keeping with this, 2018 is the five year anniversary of La Loma University , a program offered to residents of Sun Health’s La Loma Village community in Litchfield Park, AZ.
+It expanded in 2017 with the launch of the Julia Sweeney College of Fine Arts, which became instantly popular with residents and winning a LeadingAge Best Practices Award.

 For months before the art program’s launch, the retirement community’s program director, Windy Hadley, and other members of La Loma Village’s Life Enrichment team collaborated to research, develop and launch the fine arts college named in memory of former La Loma Village resident Julia Sweeney, an artist who formed the first art club on campus.

-“The team spent hours and hours researching and developed different variations of programing that would be intellectually appealing and fun to everyone, even people who are not artists,” Windy says.
+“The team spent hours and hours researching and developed different variations of programming that would be intellectually appealing and fun to everyone, even people who are not artists,” Windy says.

 It’s a fine addition to the community.